Resonate

 Spectrograms

 Spectral information as a function of time is typically presented graphically for human consumption in the form of a spectrogram, in which the horizontal axis represents time and the vertical axis represents frequency.
 The value at each point represents the power of the frequency in the input signal at the given time slice.
 These values are usually normalized by the maximum value over the signal, and mapped to a logarithmic color scale to produce plots like those shown below.
-A Resonate oscillator bank with adequately tuned resonators computes an arbitrary frequency scale spectrogram directly and efficiently, with more relevant frequency resolution and much higher temporal resolutiont than FFT-based methods.

 Log-frequency power spectrograms of Librosa's vibeace music example, computed from the constant-Q transform (CQT) and from a Resonate implementation (spectrogram display and CQT from Librosa, sampling rate: 22050Hz, hop length: 512 samples, 100 frequency bins from 32.7Hz to 9955.1Hz, 12 bins per octave).